xraypy/xraylarch/doc/installation.rst

     pip install xraylarch

-will work.
-In fact, as of this writing (0.9.73, November, 2023), this install command will work to install a fairly bare-bones set of tools -- the basic xraylarcg library, without requiring the packages needed to make any of the GUIs work.
+shoould work.
+Starting with version 0.9.73 9November, 2023), this command will work to install a fairly bare-bones set of tools -- the basic xraylarch library, without requiring the packages needed to make any of the GUIs work.

 In order to get the GUI-needed package, you could install with